Adhi-1004/EDULEARN/docs/README.md

 - Create an issue in the repository
 - Check the documentation in the `/docs` directory
 - Review the API documentation at `/docs` when running the backend

-## 🧹 Recent Cleanup

-The project has been recently cleaned up to remove:
-- ✅ All `__pycache__` directories
-- ✅ Test files and directories
-- ✅ Batch and PowerShell scripts
-- ✅ Duplicate files
-- ✅ Unnecessary documentation
-- ✅ Build artifacts (`node_modules`, `dist`)
-- ✅ Redundant scripts

-The project now has a **clean, professional structure** ready for development and deployment.

 ---